Student Activities and Committees

 Divinity School Council Committees.
 The student body is also represented on various Divinity School Council committees.
 Students serve with faculty and administration on the Committee on Diversity and Inclusion, Curriculum Committee, Field Education, Divinity Judicial Board, and other committees and task forces as appointed by the school’s dean.

-The Fellowship Committee plans community-wide events for students and faculty, and their families.
+The Fellowship Committee planned community-wide events for students and faculty, and their families.
 The activities include social gatherings during orientation, meals, and holidays as well as fellowship times throughout the school terms.
 Members of this team provide leadership to Live at the Lampstand, a popular lunchtime gathering through which students, faculty, and staff share their various musical and artistic talents with the entire community.